Payconiq: Luxembourg

 Payconiq established in Luxembourg through the acquisition of the Luxembourgish fintech startup Digicash Payments, in 2017.

 In 2019, the company received its Payment Initiation Service license from the Luxembourgish regulator CSSF and some extra financing from its shareholders, amounting to EUR 20 million.

 In 2020, the five Digicash apps were rebranded to Digicash by Payconiq, as the company made all its mobile solutions in the Benelux area interoperable.
-In 2021, the Digicash merchants have started migrating to the Payconiq platform.
+From 2021 the Digicash merchants started migrating to the Payconiq platform.

+Between 1 July and 30 September 2026, all Luxemburg customers of the Payconiq payment system, including merchants formerly offering payments via Payconiq, will fully switch to Wero.
+The Payconiq payment app will be permanently shut down on 30 September.

 The Netherlands

 Payconiq Netherlands was established in 2018, when the Payconiq mobile payment app was launched into the market, having shareholders in the main Dutch banks: ASN Bank, ING, Rabobank, Regiobank, and SNS.

 In March 2021 Payconiq International was selected as technology provider for iDEAL 2.0.
 The Payconiq service itself was discontinued in the Netherlands on 1 January 2022 due to supporting banks choosing to focus their efforts on the competing iDEAL service.